CatalystCode/spk/src/commands/setup.md

 The followings shall be created

-1. a working directory, `quick-start-env`
+1. A working directory, `quick-start-env`
 2. Project shall not be created if it already exists.
 3. A Git Repo, `quick-start-hld`, it shall be deleted and recreated if it already exists.